bjones1/CodeChat/README.rst

 Contributing
 ============
 This is a fairly basic implementation; much improvement is needed!
-Please use the `issue tracker <http://bitbucket.org/bjones/documentation/issues?status=new&status=open>`_ to report bugs or request features; even better, contribute to the code at the CodeChat_ homepage!
+Please use the `issue tracker <https://bitbucket.org/bjones/documentation/issues?status=new&status=open>`_ to report bugs or request features; even better, contribute to the `code <https://bitbucket.org/bjones/documentation>`_!

 License